-Submental region (neck fat and double chins)The thighs (inner and outer thighs)
+The thighs (inner and outer thighs)

 Upper arm fat

 Before and After Results*

 Now that you know how the fat freezing procedure works, let's answer "what is CoolSculpting capable of?"
 As seen in before and after images, this body contouring procedure can transform your physique.
 As with all cosmetic treatments, results may vary.* To ensure you love your results, select a reputable provider to perform this technique sensitive procedure.